Govigama

 Govigama (also known as Goyigama, Govikula, Govi Vansa or Goyi Vansa) is a Sinhalese caste found in Sri Lanka.
 They form approximately half of the Sinhalese population and are traditionally involved in agriculture.
 The term Govigama became popular during the last period of the Sinhalese Kingdom of Kandy.
 Its members have dominated and influenced national politics and Sinhalese Buddhism (particularly the Siam Nikaya sect).

-Geographically Govigama is highly concentrated into Upcountry including Kandy, Colombo and some other interior areas of low country.
+Geographically Govigama is concentrated in the regions of Kandy, Colombo and other areas of low country.
 These Govi and the Bathgama have traditionally been responsible for cultivation in accordance with the traditional tenure system of land-holding known as Rājākariya, where the king granted land in exchange for services rendered.
 The Govigama caste has several endogamous subdivisions which include the Radalas (Kandyan aristocracy), Rate atto (husbandmen), Patti (shepherds), Katupulle (messengers or clerks), Nilamakkara (temple servants), Porovakara (wood cutters), Vahal (Radala servants) and Gattara (Govigama outcaste).

 Etymology

 The caste name is occupational derived.
 Govigama is derived from the Sinhala word Goyigama meaning farm-land, in reference to their traditional occupation as farmers and land owners.
 Early Sinhalese texts such as the 13th century Pujavaliya mention a caste system of the Sinhalese society; the Raja (rulers), Bamunu (Brahmins), Velanda (traders) and the Govi (Farmers). being the forward castes.

 The appellation Govi is probably derived from the Prakritic Gahapati which literally means 'householder'.
 We find in the 13th century Saddharma-Ratnāvaliya of Dharmasena Thero, the Pali term gahapati being rendered as Govi gahapatika or Govi kulehi upan tänättō.
 Gahapati occurs in ancient Pali literature as the third ranking caste after the Khattiya and Brāhmaṇa and appears to have been synonymous with the Vessakula i.e. Vaiśya.

 When it comes to the present day, it appears that the Govigama caste has transformed into a compound caste made out of all castes mentioned in Saddharma-Ratnāvaliya (raja, bamunu, velanda and govi) consisting of four sub-castes, Radalavaru (Governing elite), Mudaliperuwa (Knighted elite), Rate aththo (officers of state), and Goviyo (farmers).
 The caste hierarchy with Govigama at the forefront has been justified through historical sources from the perspective of Ancestry.
 The Karava, Durava and Salagama people, who were of Dravidian origin, arrived to the coastal regions of the Island after the 13th Century.
 The original Sinhalese who lived in the Island before the 13th Century are represented by Up-Country castes consisting of the Govigama and also other Central region castes.
 Within the Sinhalese caste system the older pre-13th Century castes are ranked at a higher level while the post-13th Century later arrivals of South Indian Dravidian origin such as the Karava, Durava and Salagama are ranked lower.